-Max joined ANZSI in 1986 as a means of networking and boosting his professional development, and has been a member ever since.
+Max joined ANZSI in 1986 as a means of networking and boosting his professional development.
+He has been a member ever since.

-Max ran indexing training courses for ANZSI for more than 20 years, as well as at overseas institutions, and lectured on indexing to editing students at several academic institutions.
-He was also a member of the International Committee of Representatives of Indexing Societies for a number of years.
+Max ran indexing training courses for ANZSI for more than 20 years.
+He has also led indexing training at overseas institutions and lectured on indexing to editing students at several academic institutions.
+He was a member of the International Committee of Representatives of Indexing Societies for many years.

-Since 2010, Max has been an instructor for UC Berkeley Extension’s Indexing: Theory and Application online indexing training course, a role he continues today.
+From 2010 to mid-2022, Max was an instructor for the University of California Berkeley Extension’s Indexing: Theory and Application online indexing training course.

-Max has written several professional papers and made many conference presentations in Australia and overseas on various aspects of indexing.
+Max has written many professional papers and given several presentations at international and Australian conferences on various aspects of indexing.

 Julie has worked as reference editor for the Australian and New Zealand Journal of Public Health since 1998, a role she continues today.

 Analysis of Australian Commonwealth annual report indexes (with Mary Russell).
 The Indexer 38(2): 186-206 (2020).

 The enigmatic journal index: when a negative search is positive.
 The Indexer 39(3)293–295 (2021).